 Ever since users updated their phones to the latest Android P operating system, they have constantly complained that there have been frequent connectivity issues.
 Some say their Bluetooth no longer works, while others couldn’t browse the web or watch videos when using their 4G or Wi-Fi connection.

-Method 1: Make Changes in the Network and Internet Settings Page
+Method 1: Make Changes to the Network and Internet Settings Page

 - Open the Settings option on your Android phone

-- Scroll and find Network & Internet option
+- Scroll down and find Network & Internet option

 - Tap to open the Wi-Fi settings page

-- Tap to open the Wi-Fi network to which you are currently connected to and select Forget
+- Tap to open the Wi-Fi network to which you are currently connected and select Forget

 - Search for wireless networks again and enter your password to connect to the same network to check if this helped fix the issue